 Please see our Suggested Documents section below to help you with your preparations.

-We would always recommend that you apply for your visa before coming to the UK.
-However, if you have checked the Gov.uk website, are sure you can apply on entry and you decide to do so, the process is outlined below.
+Even if you are a nationality that can apply on arrival in the UK, we would always recommend that you apply for your visa before coming to the UK.
+However, if you have checked the Gov.uk website, and you are sure you can apply on entry and you decide to do so, the process is outlined below.

 Applying for a Standard Visitor visa on arrival to the UK: